nguyenthanhjt/google-data-analytics-professional-certificate-course/README.md

 # README: Google Data Analytics Professional Certificate

+- This repository written for reference and self-documentation purpose
+- Please feel free to contribute!

 ## What you'll learn

 - Gain an immersive understanding of the practices and processes used by a junior or associate data analyst in their day-to-day job